 Discussion topics are chosen from the Foreign Policy Association’s Great Decisions series.
 League members from the League of Women Voters of the St. Petersburg Area and the North Pinellas League rotate presenting the topic and facilitating the discussion.
 The committee meets monthly from September to May.

 This working group focuses on bringing films to screen and organizing panel discussions to promote public awareness of topics such as poverty and the death penalty.

-Julie Kessel leads this group that works to educate elected officials and the general public on the influence big campaign donors and allies have on public policy.
-Currently, the group is working to get big money out of St. Petersburg.
-In summer of 2017, members of St Petersburg City Council will be presented with an opportunity to put people back in charge of our democracy.
-Council members can vote yes on the ordinance that would get big money out of local politics by banning Super PAC contributions to candidates and limiting contributions from corporations with significant foreign ownership.
-This would result in elevating the voices of everyday people, expanding opportunities to run for office and encouraging participation- all possible when big money has no influence on politics.
+This group that works to educate elected officials and the general public on the influence big campaign donors and allies have on public policy.
+Currently, the group is working to keep big money out of St. Petersburg.
+In summer of 2017, members of St Petersburg City Council were presented with an opportunity to put people back in charge of our democracy.
+A majority of Council members voted yes on an ordinance got big money out of local politics by banning Super PAC contributions to candidates and limiting contributions from corporations with significant foreign ownership.
+This resulted in elevating the voices of everyday people, expanding opportunities to run for office and encouraging participation- all possible when big money has no influence on politics.
 LWVSPA is now watch-dogging as Council implements this new policy.

-In 2017-18, the Education Working Group, by Robin Jones and Iris Yetter, will study critical issues at the state and local level, use findings to mount an educational campaign to increase awareness among citizens, and engage in advocacy work aligned with LWVF legislative priorities during the 2018 legislative session.
+This is an action team co-managed with our sister League, North Pinellas LWV, which examines critical public education issues at the state and local level, use findings to mount educational campaigns to increase awareness among citizens, and engage in advocacy work aligned with LWVF legislative priorities during the 2018 legislative session.

 In 2009, Immigration was proposed as a Program for the local League, based on a LWVUS position crafted seven years ago.
 It moved to working group status based on a lack of state focus and advocacy objectives in order to monitor state legislative issues and increase awareness to the general membership.